nachocaru/xaprb.com/content/blog/2009-11-01-catching-erroneous-queries-without-mysql-proxy.md

   user => undef
 };
 </pre>`
 So the $event is a hash with an entry called Error_no.
 (There is a comprehensive reference to the structure of a query event in the Maatkit wiki, but I often find this technique faster than looking up the reference.)
-Now we&#8217;re ready to build a filter that&#8217;ll snag queries with errors, and print them out in slow-query-log format.
-Due to an [oddity][2] of the way the Error_no is reported for queries that do NOT have an error, I need to explicitly filter by queries that don&#8217;t say &#8220;none&#8221;.
-The final filter code, with a little sanity check to prevent crashing if it&#8217;s ever undefined, is just:
+Now we're ready to build a filter that'll snag queries with errors, and print them out in slow-query-log format.
+Due to an [oddity][2] of the way the Error_no is reported for queries that do NOT have an error, I need to explicitly filter by queries that don't say "none".
+The final filter code, with a little sanity check to prevent crashing if it's ever undefined, is just:

 `--filter '($event->{Error_no} ||"") ne "none"'`